miladpayandehh/IGDHRS/README.md

 # IGDHRS: Intelligent Graph-based Deep Hybrid Recommender System

 This repository contains the implementation of the IGDHRS model, a novel hybrid recommender system integrating graph-based user similarity, deep denoising graph convolutional autoencoder (DDGCAE), and automata-based adaptive thresholding for similarity graph construction.
-IGDHRS is designed to address sparsity and cold-start problems by combining auxiliary user/item features with graph structural information.
+IGDHRS is designed to address sparsity and cold-start problems by combining auxiliary user/item features with graph-derived information.

 ---